In 1441 the Venetians became masters of Ravenna through an act known as dedizione by which the members of

 (left) Venetian column supporting a statue of St. Apollinaris; (centre) statue of St. Vitalis by Clemente Molli (1640); (right) decorated base of one of the columns

-Similar to what they had done at St. Mark's Square, in 1483 the Venetians erected two columns in Piazza del Popolo.
+Similar to what they had done in Piazza S. Marco, in 1483 the Venetians erected two columns in Piazza del Popolo.
 They supported the statues of St. Apollinaris and of a Winged Lion, symbol of the Republic of Venice.
 The statues and the fine reliefs which decorate the bases of the columns were made by Pietro Lombardo, a Venetian sculptor and architect.
 The statue of the Winged Lion was eventually replaced by that portraying St. Vitalis.

 In 1878 Oscar Wilde praised the relief by Lombardo: